 "It was the worst of times and the best of people," newly elected Council President Joseph Irace noted during the hour-and-a-half-long ceremony on Tuesday.
 The devastating effects of the storm, however, were outmatched by "the goodwill and genuine humanity exhibited by the 5800 residents of Oceanport as we fought our way back to normalcy," Irace said.

-Mayor Michael Mahon presented keys to the borough to a number of volunteers who worked tirelessly to help other members of the community following the storm, often despite their own Sandy-related struggles.
-Chris and Wendy Baggot spearheaded the shelter set up at Maple Place, which was then moved to Port Au Peck Firehouse, despite being displaced from their own home following the storm.
+Mayor Michael Mahon presented keys to the borough to a number of volunteers who worked tirelessly to help other members of the community following the storm, often despite their own Sandy-related struggles. which was then moved to Port Au Peck Firehouse, despite being displaced from their own home following the storm.

 The mayor declared Tuesday "Ron Stubbington Day" and presented the long-time volunteer with the Mayor's Lifetime Achievement Award for his continual efforts to help others and his "tireless dedication to the borough."